-Because an SBA loan is guaranteed by the government, they don’t want to take chances on borrowers with poor credit scores.
+Because an SBA loan is guaranteed by the government, they don’t necessarily want to take chances on borrowers with poor credit scores.
 Having a credit score of at least 680 can help you qualify and get lower interest rates.
 There are many resources available to learn more about the importance of credit scores.
-Search the SmartBiz Small Business Blog for “credit scores” to find informative posts about how scores are calculated and easy ways to raise yours.
+Search the SmartBiz® Small Business Blog for “credit scores” to find informative posts about how scores are calculated and some easy ways to raise yours.

 You Defaulted on a Student Loan

-The Small Business Administration requires that borrowers are current on all government loans to qualify for an SBA loans.
-Past defaulted government loans can disqualify borrowers, says Sean O’Malley, the co-founder of SmartBiz.
-“The SBA takes into account defaults on federally backed student loans, as well as government backed mortgages.”
+The Small Business Administration requires that borrowers are current on all government loans to qualify for an SBA loan.
+Past defaulted government loans can disqualify borrowers as the SBA reviews defaults on federally backed student loans.

 You’re a Newbie